 This piece is unframed and unstretched for ease of shipping.
 It can be taken to a framer to be stretched and framed with a frame of your choice.

-If you are interested in owning this piece, please get in touch so I can get a quote for shipping, as this will vary depending on location!
+If you live anywhere outside of Australia and are interested in owning this piece, please get in touch so I can get a quote for shipping, as this will vary depending on location!
 Thank you!